 Resolution

 Resolution refers to the number of pixels displayed on your TV that compose the pictures.
-A single-pixel consists of a tiny dot on the screen.
-TV manufacturers present measurement as width x height, and the more pixel a screen has, the clearer the picture.
+A single pixel consists of a tiny dot on the screen.
+TV manufacturers present measurement as width x height, and the more pixels a screen has the clearer the picture.
 So high resolution means a better view.
 The resolution available today from the lowest to highest is 720p, 1080p, 4k, and 8k.

 Why skip 8k?

-Many people are yet to buy 4k TV, and now newer TVs from Samsung, LG, and Sony are 8K.
-8K tv resolution has eight times as many pixels as 1080p and four times as many as 4k.
-You might start thinking of buying 8k TV, well, my advice is don’t buy 8k TV for now.
+Many people have yet to buy 4k TVs, and now newer TVs from Samsung, LG, and Sony are 8K.
+8K TV resolution has eight times as many pixels as 1080p and four times as many as 4k.
+You might start thinking of buying an 8k TV, well, my advice is don’t buy an 8k TV for now.
 Other than the ridiculously high price of an 8k TV, 8k content is hard to come by.
 It will still take a year or more before we will easily get 8K content.

 HDR